-You will study a wide range of communication forms including emerging media platforms and technologies, social media, mobile media, screen, audio and written forms.
-You will acquire the skills to reach the right people with the right message, build community and stakeholder engagement, and learn how to develop a communication campaign from concept to delivery.
+You will study a wide range of communication forms and acquire the skills to reach the right people with the right message, build community and stakeholder engagement, and learn how to develop a communication campaign from concept to delivery.

 You'll develop industry-focused communication tactics through working with real organisations, gaining firsthand experience in strategic industry practice.
 The flexibility of the program allows you to specialise in areas of interest, thereby tailoring your own career path.